filmerjarred/sophie-jarred-research-log/ship-december/day-1/sophie-margin.md

     I'm writing a math thesis with my friend and collegaue David Jaz Myers.
 It's meant to be a tight-end-to-end story.
 David is blessed (and cursed) with having SO MANY GOOD IDEAS.
 And so whenever he has a good idea that doesn't fit into the tight end-to-end story, I tell him "put it in the secret Part 2".
 The secret part 2 is a bunch of chapters along the lines of "Imagine this tight end-to-end story but with this cool additional feature!".
 And so I think we also need a section of each blog post that's like a secret part II.

+    "Sophie wants a debrief where we write down all the things and we really imagine that we actually did them."

+    Improve the website
+        - A side bar with each of the days
+        - Adding a homepage, adding the rules

     ---

     I'm nervous that I feel like I can't write in a post.